 Such marking for protective purposes does not include identifying the direction of a hospital in peacetime (for instance on road signs).
 That kind of marking is a public benefit; its aim is to direct the patients to the hospital, and not to protect it from attack by an adverse party during a conflict.
 The advertisement of their identity, by hospitals and medical units in peacetime, should be achieved through other means.
-Certain elements contained in the 1968 Vienna Convention on Road Signs and Signals,92 to which many European States are party, can be used for the purpose.
-For instance, a white "H" on a blue background might be used as a road sign for hospitals.93 a) The importance, for civilian hospitals and medical units authorized by the State, of being clearly identifiable from the very beginning of an armed conflict, to ensure their protection from attack;
+Certain elements contained in the 1968 Vienna Convention on Road Signs and Signals, 124 to which many European States are party, can be used for the purpose.
+For instance, a white "H" on a blue background might be used as a road sign for hospitals.
+125